In 2006, the U.S. - China Policy Foundation

 completed a pilot program that sent nine teachers to China to study

 the education system as well as Chinese history and culture.
-This first
+This

-workshop followed by a two-week trip to China this summer to experience
+a two-week intensive workshop followed by a two-week trip to China

-what they had learned first-hand.
+this summer to experience what they had learned first-hand.

 American Teachers Delegation 2006